-We will bear all costs, expenses and fees in connection with the registration of these Shares, including with regard to compliance with state securities or "blue sky" laws.
-The selling stockholder will bear all commissions and discounts, if any, attributable to their sale of Shares.
+We will bear all costs, expenses and fees in connection with the registration of these securities, including with regard to compliance with state securities or "blue sky" laws.
+The selling securityholders will bear all commissions and discounts, if any, attributable to their sale of shares of common stock or warrants.
 See the section entitled "Plan of Distribution."

-Our common stock is listed on the Nasdaq Capital Market ("Nasdaq") under the symbol "RGTI".
-On April 13, 2023, the last reported sales price of our common stock was \$0.515 per share.
+Our common stock and public warrants are listed on the Nasdaq Capital Market ("Nasdaq") under the symbols "RGTI" and "RGTIW," respectively.
+On April 13, 2023, the last reported sales price of our common stock was \$0.515 per share and the last reported sales price of our public warrants was \$0.0821 per warrant.